mwwojcik/airline-reservation-system/readme.md

 While the ticket is blocked, its price may change.
 After purchasing a ticket, its price cannot change.

+If at the time of purchase the user has 7000 bonus points, he has the right to choose a place in business class (if available).

+If at the time of purchase, the customer has 500 bonus points he is entitled to take 1 piece of luggage

 After purchasing the ticket,the customer's credit card is charged.
 The customer receives a mail message with his confirmation number.
 The ticket has been reserved.